Jia Mi: Handling state affairs

-In 290, Emperor Wu of Jin died and was succeeded by his developmentally disabled son, Emperor Hui.
-Emperor Hui's wife, Jia Nanfeng, was Jia Mi's aunt.
-Following her successful coup against her husband's regent, Yang Jun in 291, Empress Jia appointed Jia Mi as one of the few people to handle state affairs alongside Jia Mo (賈模), Guo Zhang (Empress Jia's maternal relative), Sima Wei and Sima Yao (司馬繇).
-Soon, Sima Yao was sent into exile while Sima Wei was executed by Empress Jia later in 291, leaving her family solely in power over the court.
+In May 290, Emperor Wu of Jin died and was succeeded by his developmentally disabled son, Emperor Hui.
+Emperor Hui's wife, Jia Nanfeng, was Jia Mi's maternal aunt.
+Following her successful coup against her husband's regent, Yang Jun in April 291, Empress Jia appointed Jia Mi as one of the few people to handle state affairs alongside Jia Mo (賈模), Guo Zhang (Empress Jia's maternal relative), Sima Wei and Sima Yao (司馬繇; son of Sima Zhou).
+Soon, Sima Yao was sent into exile while Sima Wei was executed by Empress Jia later in July 291, leaving her family solely in power over the court.
 Both Jia Mi and Jia Nanfeng considered if they should remove the minister Zhang Hua as well, but through Pei Wei's consultation, they concluded that he was loyal to the Jia clan and pose no threat.

 Shortly after the coup against Yang Jun, Jia Mi began meeting with many scholars-officials and filling his house with guests.
 Some of these scholar-officials began to closely associate themselves with Jia Mi, and they would be known as the "Twenty-Four Friends of Jingu".
 The closest of these associates were Shi Chong and Pan Yue, who constantly showered him with flattery.
 Purportedly, whenever the two spot Jia Mi and Guo Huai travelling together, they would get off their carriages, stand by the side of the road to bow down and pay their respects.

-With his aunt ruling behind the curtains, Jia Mi's power was said to have exceeded that of a sovereign.
+With his aunt ruling behind the scenes, Jia Mi's power was said to have exceeded that of a sovereign.
 He also had a very extravagant behaviour.
 The luxuriousness of his mansion was said to have surpassed that of his status.
-His possessions and clothings were usually rare and beautiful.
+His possessions and clothing were usually rare and beautiful.
 He would also get the best singers and dancing girls to perform for him.
 Because of this, many throughout the state would rush to visit his residence whenever he held a grand banquet.
 Jia Mi's writing was praised by many during his time, so much so that he was compared to the Western Han dynasty writer, Jia Yi.